krobelus/rate-experiments/README.md

 Rust aims to avoid any undefined behavior.
 For example, buffer overflows are prevented by performing runtime bounds checks upon array access.
-While for most programs those bounds checks have negligible impact (branch prediction can handle them seamlessly), we removed bounds checking by default, which gave speedups of around 15% in preliminary tests.
+While for most programs those bounds checks have negligible impact on performance (branch prediction can handle them seamlessly), we removed bounds checking by default, which gave speedups of around 15% in preliminary tests.
 Furthermore, our checker implementation contains a variety of cheap runtime assertions, including checks for arithmetic overflows and narrowing conversions that cause a change of value.

 \if0
 In some cases the LLVM backend can prove that an array access is valid.